Tender-crisp green beans, in a sweet, spicy Asian-inspired sesame dressing.

 - 3-4 tsp white or black sesame seeds, or a mix

-If you’d like more delicious salad recipes, how about this roasted vegetable and barley salad with tahini dressing, or this vibrant blood orange salad with avocado, radish and dill?
+If you’d like more delicious salad recipes, how about this roasted vegetable and barley salad with tahini dressing, this crunchy red cabbage slaw, or this vibrant blood orange salad with avocado, radish and dill?

 I’m linking this recipe up with CookBlogShare.